-Staff Analysis: On November 12, 2020, McLeod submitted a request that the Commission establish an AFUDC rate in this proceeding.
-In its request, the Utility stated "FUS1 plans to file a petition for approval of Capital Project Improvement Plans for a majority of its systems with the Commission."
-According to the Utility, FUS1 has engaged the engineering services of the Florida Rural Water Association (FRWA) to prepare an analysis report evaluating each of its systems and recommend corrective actions along with funding sources.
-The Utility further stated that it believes "most, if not all, of the proposed capital projects will qualify for AFUDC treatment as authorized by Rule 25-30.116, F.A.C."16 McLeod is not currently authorized to accrue AFUDC and does not have a Commission-approved AFUDC cost rate.
-Staff believes it is appropriate to establish an AFUDC rate for the Utility.
+Association (FRWA) to prepare an analysis report evaluating each of its systems and recommend corrective actions along with funding sources.
+The Utility further stated that it believes "most, if not all, of the proposed capital projects will qualify for AFUDC treatment as authorized by Rule 25-30.116, F.A.C."
+McLeod is not currently authorized to accrue AFUDC and does not have a Commission-approved AFUDC cost rate.
+We find that it is appropriate to establish an AFUDC rate for the Utility.

-Staff used the capital structure proposed in Issue 5 to calculate the annual AFUDC rate and monthly compounding rate for McLeod.
-Based on its review, staff believes an AFUDC rate of 7.51 percent is appropriate and recommends Commission approval.
-Staff also recommends a monthly compounding rate of 0.605314 percent to achieve an annual AFUDC rate of 7.51 percent.
+We used the capital structure proposed in Section 5 to calculate the annual AFUDC rate and monthly compounding rate for McLeod.
+Based on our review, we find that an AFUDC rate of 7.51 percent is appropriate.
+Furthermore, we also find that a monthly compounding rate of 0.605314 percent to achieve an annual AFUDC rate of 7.51 percent is appropriate.